The SMC Test® is the most widely-used comminution test in the world for AG & SAG Mills, HPGRs and Crushers.

 NUMBER OF SAMPLES

 Contrary to what some published literature claims, the number of samples required is related to the variability of the deposit and not the type of comminution test used.
 Also the end use will influence the number of samples required.
 Hence if samples are required for a pre-feasibility study the number will be relatively low, whilst if samples are required for the development of a Geometallurgical model that has the ability to accurately forecast daily grinding circuit throughput, the number required will be at least an order of magnitude higher.
 In all cases a staged approach to sample selection and laboratory testwork is recommended to ensure that costs are kept to a minimum.
 Each stage should be designed to build on the knowledge gained from preceding ones, particularly concerning variability, both spatially within the pit as well as in terms of absolute hardness values.
+For information on how to determine what the appropriate number of samples should be, click here to download the paper “How to Formulate an Effective Ore Characterization Program”

 Figure 7 – Histogram of Ore Body Variability as Indicated By the DWi Parameter